Dayton's Locally-Owned Cash Home Buyer · BBB Accredited · 5-Star Rated

 Is Dayton OH a buyer's or seller's market in 2026?

 It depends entirely on which part of Dayton.
-Kettering, Centerville Valley, and Miamisburg lean seller's market — low inventory, faster days on market, prices above asking.
-East Dayton and Harrison Township are more balanced (for the limited conventional buyers who can finance there).
-The city as a whole sits roughly balanced, with stronger conditions in the suburbs and softer conditions in the core.
+Kettering, Oakwood, Centerville, and Beavercreek lean seller's market — low inventory, faster days on market, prices often at or above asking.
+Huber Heights, Vandalia, and Miamisburg are closer to balanced.
+The Dayton city core and older industrial corridors (East Dayton, West Dayton, parts of Trotwood and Harrison Township) are effectively cash-buyer markets — limited conventional financing, longer days on market, and an investor-dominated buyer pool.
+The metro as a whole is a two-speed market, with strong conditions in the southern suburbs and softer conditions in the city core.

 What is the median home price in Dayton OH in 2026?

-Montgomery County's median sale price sits around $175K–$215K as of early 2025, with significant neighborhood variation — from $800K for entry-level East Dayton condos to $3M+ in premium Centerville Valley and Fairborn properties.
-Your neighborhood's comparable sales are far more relevant than the county median for pricing your home.
+Montgomery County's median sale price sits in the $170K–$215K range as of early 2026 per Dayton REALTORS® MLS data, with significant neighborhood variation — from $45K–$120K for distressed properties in the Dayton city core to $280K–$520K in Centerville and Washington Township.
+Oakwood is the priciest sub-market in the county.
+Your specific neighborhood's comparable sales are far more relevant than the county median for pricing your home.

 How long does it take to sell a house in Dayton?

-Median days on market for properly priced, average-condition Dayton homes runs 45–60 days.
-Move-in ready homes in North Dayton go in 18–35 days.
-Homes in the East Dayton or needing significant work can sit 90–180+ days or may not sell via traditional listing at all.
+Median days on market for properly priced, average-condition Dayton homes runs 30–55 days.
+Move-in ready homes in Kettering, Oakwood, Centerville, and Beavercreek often go under contract in 18–35 days.
+Homes in the Dayton city core or needing significant work can sit 90–180+ days or may not sell via traditional listing at all.
 A cash buyer closes in 7–21 days regardless of neighborhood or condition.

 Are home prices dropping in Dayton in 2026?